nabilspann/hacker-news-clone/README.md

 # Hacker news clone

-This is a hacker-news-clone using SolidJS front-end and fastify with trpc plugin backend.
-All of the posts and comments are being stored in Supabase postgres database.
-I used two database projects for development and production.
-Supabase is also being utilized to authenticate users by email magiclinks, Google OAuth, and Github OAuth.
+This is a hacker-news-clone using SolidJS for the frontend and a fastify web-server with trpc plugin for the backend.
+All of the posts and comments are being stored in a Supabase database.
+I used two Supabase projects for development and production.
+Supabase services are also being utilized to authenticate users by eamil magiclinks, Google OAuth, and Github OAuth.

 Live site: https://nabil-hacker-news-clone.netlify.app/